winddori2002/DEX-TTS/DEX-TTS/README.md

 This repository is the **official** implementation of *[DEX-TTS: Diffusion-based EXpressive Text-to-Speech with Style Modeling on Time Variability](https://arxiv.org/abs/2406.19135)*.

-In this repository, we provide steps for running DEX-TTS.
+In this repository, we provide steps for running *DEX-TTS*.

-If you want to run GeDEX-TTS, move to [GeDEX-TTS](https://github.com/winddori2002/DEX-TTS/tree/main/GeDEX-TTS) repository.
+If you want to run *GeDEX-TTS*, move to [GeDEX-TTS](https://github.com/winddori2002/DEX-TTS/tree/main/GeDEX-TTS) repository.

 🙏 We recommend you visit our [demo site](https://dextts.github.io/demo.github.io/). 🙏

-DEX-TTS is diffusion-based expressive TTS which can extract and represent rich styles from the reference speech, using style modeling on time variability.
-The overall architecture of DEX-TTS is as below:
+*DEX-TTS* is diffusion-based expressive TTS which can extract and represent rich styles from the reference speech, using style modeling on time variability.
+The overall architecture of *DEX-TTS* is as below:

 <p align="center">
 	<img src="../images/DEXTTS.png" alt="DEX-TTS" width="70%" height="70%"/>